awsdocs/aws-security-hub-user-guide/doc_source/finding-update-batchupdatefindings.md

   + The finding includes a specific field\.
   + The finding includes a specific field value\.

-### Context keys<a name="batchupdatefindings-configure-access-context-keys"></a>
+### Condition keys<a name="batchupdatefindings-configure-access-context-keys"></a>

-These are the context keys for restricting access to [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+These are the condition keys for restricting access to [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.

 **ASFF field**
-The context key for an ASFF field is as follows\.
+The condition key for an ASFF field is as follows\.

 ```
 securityhub:ASFFSyntaxPath/<fieldName>